danifuertes/mc_uav/README.md

 ## Paper
 Solving a variant of the Orieentering Problem (OP) called the Orienteering Problem with Multiple Prizes and Types of Node (OP-MP-TN) with a cooperative multi-agent system based on Transformer Networks.
 For more details, please see our [paper]().
-If this code is useful for your work, please cite our paper:
+If this repository is useful for your work, please cite our paper:

 ```